 Designed to be used with very little effort and ideal if you don’t want to carry a lot of water with you, the pump filter can filter approximately 300 gallons or 1,360 liters of water.
 You will need to pump around 3 liters of water through the filter before you use it for the first time.
 This is to clear any excess charcoal and make the water safe to drink.

 Undoubtedly, this is one of the best pump filters on the market.

 The Katadyn BeFree Water Filter is very lightweight and comes with a hydration bag that can be folded.
 When not in use, the bag can fit into a jacket pocket, or in your backpack’s pocket.

 Using an EZ-Clean membrane, water can be cleaned quickly by swiveling or shaking the filter.
 Weighing just 290 grams and measuring 30 x 10 x 10 cm, this water filtration system is very easy to carry around with you.
 With the ability to carry 3 liters of water the filter is easy to fill and is able to filter 2 liters of water per minute.

 The MSR Guardian Purifier is a very modern-looking purifier that performs very well.
-Complete with a bottle adapter and a display that tells you when you need to change the cartridge, this purifier means business.
+This purifier means business, complete with a bottle adapter and a display that tells you when you need to change the cartridge.
 Self-cleaning and meeting U.S Military testing standards

 Weighing 993 grams, this purifier is heavier than many other purifiers and filters but it does work well.
 Easy to use and quick to work the hollow fiber filter purifies even the dirtiest of waters.